 We collect Council Tax, which pays for the delivery of local services, on behalf of ourselves, Cumbria County Council, Town and Parish Councils and the Police and Crime Commissioner.
-To see how this is broken down and where your money goes, click here.
+Read our document to see how this is broken down and where your money goes.

 Paying your Council Tax